 Image recognition recognizes as well as identifies people and objects in images, to understand both the content and context better.

-TensorFlow image recognition algorithms are capable of classifying and identify objects within bigger images.
-It is largely used in engineering apps, in identifying shapes for modeling purposes (for example, 3D space construction from 2D images), and by social media for tagging photos (for example, Facebook’s Deep Face).
-Herein, by analyzing about 600+ images of trees, TensorFlow would be able to identify an unknown tree.
+TensorFlow image recognition algorithms are capable of classifying and identifying objects within bigger images.
+It is used in engineering apps, in determining shapes for modeling purposes (for example, 3D space construction from 2D images), and by social media for tagging photos (for example, Facebook’s Deep Face).
+For example, by analyzing about 600+ images of trees, TensorFlow would be able to identify an unknown tree.

 This technology is popular in the healthcare industry too where its algorithms have the capability of processing more information by identifying more patterns than humans.
-Furthermore, computers are now able to review scans and detect more illnesses than humans.
+Furthermore, computers are now able to review scans and detect illnesses better.

 4. Time series

-TensorFlow time series algorithms enable forecasting non-specific time period, and aids in generating their alternative versions.
+TensorFlow time series algorithms enable non-specific forecasting periods, and aids in generating their alternative versions.

-A common use case here is recommendation.
-Leading companies such as Amazon, Google, Facebook and Netflix, are able to analyze customer interactivities through this algorithm, and then compare it with other users to gauge a customer’s buying mindset.
+An everyday use case here is a recommendation.
+Leading companies such as Amazon, Google, Facebook, and Netflix, can analyze customer interactivities through this algorithm, and then compare it with other users to gauge a customer’s buying mindset.